telerik/telerik-xamarin-forms-samples/ERP/readme.md

 ![](images/part1-step3-7.jpg)

-> If this does not work, double check the connectionstring in web.config is correct and the database is valid.
+> If this does not work, double check the connection string in web.config is correct and the database is valid.
 The command and migrations only work if there is a valid connection to the SQL server and database.
 If you have experience with SSMS, you can also manually run the initial migration script if you prefer.

 #### Step 4.
 Confirming Successful Deployment

 There are two things to check before moving on:

 ##### Confirmation 1
-Confirm the App service URL is loading in the browser.
-You'll see a blue Azure page stating the successful deployment
+Confirm the App service URL is loading in the browser, you'll see a blue Azure page stating the successful deployment

 ![](images/part1-step4-1.jpg)

-> Copy this URL somewhere for easy access later.
-You will need it Part 2 (below) for the Xamarin.Forms project
+> Copy this URL somewhere else for easy access later (e.g. Notepad), you will need it for the Xamarin.Forms project (Part 2 below).

 ##### Confirmation 2
 Confirm the `Update-Database` script ran successfully and the database has the sample data seeded.
-You should see several tables available, eahc populated with data.
+You should see several tables available, each populated with data.

 ![](images/part1-step4-2.jpg)

-If one of these is not working, revisit the previosu steps.
-For more information visit the Microsoft Documentation.
-[Here is a great tutorial](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-dotnet-sqldatabase) that shows how to create an App Service and a SQL Database at the same time.
-This is identical to what you're doing with the ERP project, except using the demo's web app and code-first migrations to create the tables.
+If one of these is not working, revisit the previous steps.
+For more information, visit the Microsoft Documentation on Azure and SQL Databases.
+The [Create an App Service with SQL Database tutorial](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-dotnet-sqldatabase) is an amazing resource that shows how to create an App Service and a SQL Database at the same time.

 ## Deploy the Xamarin.Forms Application